ZupIT/nimbus-docs/compose/getting-started.md

 ```
 Above, we added both the core Nimbus library and a component library for layout components.
 Our examples will use both, but if your project won't use the layout components, you don't need to the second dependency.

+## 2. Adding permissions
+Just like any other Android application that makes network requests.
+To use Nimbus, you must add Internet permissions to your manifest.
+To more details
+on this, please check [the official Android documentation](https://developer.android.com/training/basics/network-ops/connecting).

-## 2. Creating an instance of Nimbus
+## 3. Creating an instance of Nimbus
 To start, we must create an instance of the server driven tool and pass our configuration.

 ```kotlin